The Natural Health Guide to Food Additives

 Intended Purpose: Food preservative with anti-bacterial and anti-fungal properties when present in acidic conditions.

-Safety Concern: Benzoate is shown to inhibit digestive enzymes which doesn’t make this ingredient conducive to be added to foods.
-Individuals can experience symptoms related to improper digestion including headaches, gastrointestinal upset and can trigger asthma, hyperactivity and ADHD symptoms.
+Safety Concern: Benzoate is shown to inhibit digestive enzymes which don’t make this ingredient conducive to being added to foods.
+Individuals can experience symptoms related to improper digestion including headaches, and gastrointestinal upset, and can trigger asthma, hyperactivity, and ADHD symptoms.

 It is best to avoid this food additive.